 When we submit ourselves in obedience to God, whatever he does for us is complete and is well done.
 God never leaves anything partially done.
 If you’re all in, God is all in as well.

 And that’s why he deserves all the glory!

-If Elijah had accepted those gifts, he would be accepting the glory that God should get.
+If Elisha had accepted those gifts, he would be accepting the glory that God should get.
 In refusing the gifts, Naaman came to understand that his faith and obedience moved the heart of God.